-contract with the Owner is permitted for any construction contracts of any dollar amount.
-GS143-128 requires a single prime bidder to identify on the proposal form the subcontractors selected for the subdivisions or branches of work for:(1) General construction; (2) HVAC; (3) Plumbing; and (4) Electrical.
+A single prime bid and contract with the Owner is permitted for any construction contracts of any dollar amount.
+GS143- 128 requires a single prime bidder to identify on the proposal form the subcontractors selected for the subdivisions or branches of work for:(1) General construction; (2) HVAC; (3) Plumbing; and (4) Electrical.

 The sub's license number is not required by statute but may be requested.
 The subcontractor bid quote to the prime bidder shall not be requested.

-whose bid is accepted shall not substitute any person as subcontractor in the place of the subcontractor listed in the original bid, except by permission of the Owner and in accordance with the statute.
+The single prime contractor whose bid is accepted shall not substitute any person as subcontractor in the place of the subcontractor listed in the original bid, except by permission of the Owner and in accordance with the statute.
 (See the Proposal Form format for listing of subcontractors.)

-Under GS 87-1, a contractor that superintends or manages construction of any building, highway, public utility, grading, structure or improvement shall be deemed a "general contractor" and shall be so and contracts are still an option for the Owner.
-GS 143-128 has established the basic subdivisions of work as General, Plumbing, HVAC, and Electrical contracts.
+Under GS 87-1, a contractor that superintends or manages construction of any building, highway, public utility, grading, structure or improvement shall be deemed a "general contractor" and shall be so licensed.
 A 2004 revision to GS87.1.1 allows a PM or E contractor under GS 87 to contract directly (as single prime) with a public Owner and subcontract to other contractors provided the total general construction work does not exceed 25% of the total construction costs.
 (See GS 87-1 and NCLB GC Rules 0200.0210.)